Stranorlar County Mother & Baby Home: History

-Life at Stronarlar
+Life at Stranorlar

 Most mothers were between the ages of 17 and 29 and most were about six months pregnant on arrival.
 After giving birth women were encouraged to breastfeed for a short time but were not allowed to spend time with their child in case they grew attached to each other.
 Miss Lister, the state inspector, defended this at the time, saying: "There is under this system no fostering of affection for and interest in their children.
 On the other hand, if we have nothing to offer the mother eventually but complete separation from her child, it is perhaps kinder to avoid the growth of affection.
 Nevertheless, we may have to consider whether or not the loss of maternal care may have some share in the mounting death rate."

-Women were forced to work long hours in the laundries or cooking and cleaning at the Home.
+Women were forced to work long hours in the laundries or cooking and cleaning at the home.
 They attended mass on Sundays but were given shawls on entry to the church, allowing the congregation to identify the local 'fallen women.'
-This practise was described in the report as being unnecessarily cruel by Sister Stanislaus, a matron in the Home at the time.
+This practise was described in the report as being unnecessarily cruel by Sister Stanislaus, a matron in the home at the time.

-Most children left the Home with their mother, although some were sent to boarding schools.
+Most children left the home with their mother, although some were sent to boarding schools.
 At least 14 were adopted out after 1952; the 2021 investigation noted that adoptions to the United States were difficult to organise at this time due to objections from the government.
-Survivors in the investigation spoke of local landowners appearing at the Home to adopt babies of their choosing.
+Survivors in the investigation spoke of local landowners appearing at the home to adopt babies of their choosing.

 Mortality rates and burials

 By 1945, 20 mothers had died at the home along with at least 343 children.
-Death rates at the Home exceeded 40% during the 1930s, before declining to close to the national average by the 1950s.
+Death rates at the home exceeded 40% during the 1930s, before declining to close to the national average by the 1950s.

 Staff had little medical training or sympathy for expectant mothers.
 One witness who contributed to the report, known only as 'Fran,' describes being told to scrub floors whilst in labour before being put in a long bath to ease the pain.
 Her baby died and was immediately buried in an unknown location.
 Burials of this type are common in the report, with concerns frequently raised over the standard of the graveyard.
 The graveyard was at the bottom of a hill and so was prone to flooding.
 Further, the graveyard had been in use since before the Famine so was already overcrowded and infested with rats.
 Gravediggers spoke of accidentally breaking into older coffins while digging new graves as all graves were unmarked so often overlapped.
 Drainage was not an option due to a dispute with a local landlord so a new graveyard was deemed necessary in 1945 due to the existing one being 'in a wretched state.'
 The situation continued to worsen until the new graveyard opened in 1950.

 The graves were all left unmarked and are now part of the fairway of Ballybofey & Stranorlar Golf Club.